Learn How To Read Sheet Music Through Easy And Fun Way

-First of all, you have to know what a pentagram or staff is.
-It has 5 horizontal lines which have the same space between and upon them, in their spaces is where we will write our musical notes (C, D, E, F, G, A, B – Do, Re, Mi, Fa, Sol, La, Si)
+First, you must know what a pentagram or staff is.
+It has five horizontal lines which have the same space between and upon them; in their spaces is where we will write our musical notes (C, D, E, F, G, A, B – Do, Re, Mi, Fa, Sol, La, Si)

-As you can see, reading music or sheet music is not difficult but you have to keep in mind that it’s not only knowing how to read a note in the staff but the beat as well that every note has, doesn’t matter if it is whole note, half note, quarter note, eighth note, among others.
+As you can see, reading music or sheet music is not difficult, but you have to keep in mind that it’s not only knowing how to read a note in the staff but the beat as well that every note has, doesn’t matter if it is a whole note, half note, quarter note, eighth note, among others.

 Now that I explained to you how to read sheet music, let’s do an exercise: